ThomasSugar/hmil/wearable.md

 ![sit to stand](assets/images/sit to stand.png)

 # Spring Loaded Knee
 A Jack Spring actuator was mounted across the knee.
-The stiffnes could be adjusted quickly from soft to very stiff.
+The stiffness could be adjusted quickly from soft to very stiff.

 ![knee](assets/images/knee.png)